gmlove/openshift-workshop/README.md

 - Create a pipeline build config

-  Create a file named `nodejs-ex-pipeline.yaml` with content:
+  Create a file named `nodejs-ex-pipeline.yaml` with content (already created for you):

   ```
   kind: "BuildConfig"